 Outlines both the "big picture" behind a well-run food service operation, and the practical details of costing, planning, analyzing, purchasing and production, beverage management, promotion, and service.
 Students will be able to clearly develop a menu and effectively use it as a management tool.

-Prerequisites: BIT 206 IT for Service Industries, BHM 110 Sanitation and Safety, HOS 127 Hospitality Purchasing, BHM 123 Bartending and Beverage Management, BHM 216 Professional Cooking, CUL 200L Baking Principles, BHM 125W Hospitality Law, or permission of department Chair.
+Prerequisites: BIT 206 IT for Service Industries, BHM 110 Sanitation and Safety, HOS 127 Hospitality Purchasing, BHM 123 Bartending and Beverage Management, BHM 216 Professional Cooking, CUL 200L Baking Principles, BHM 125W Hospitality Law, HOS 101 Introduction for the Hospitality Freshman, or approval of department Chair.
 All necessary for competent course completion.

 2 Class Hours

 Upon successful completion of this course the student will be able to:

 - Demonstrate the applications characteristic of professional menu construction illustrating the ability to market and merchandise through a foodservice menu.

 - Perform a menu analysis demonstrated through applied menu mechanics.